2022 Los Angeles mayoral election

 The 2022 Los Angeles mayoral election was held on November 8, 2022, to elect the mayor of Los Angeles, California.
 A top-two primary was held on June 7, 2022.
 Candidates could win the election outright by receiving more than 50% of the vote, but no candidate received a majority.
 More than forty candidates formed committees to run.
 Twenty-seven filed their declaration of intention to collect signatures for the ballot, and of these twelve qualified.

-Incumbent Mayor Eric Garcetti was ineligible to seek a third term due to term limits but was serving an extended second term due to a law moving election dates.
+Incumbent Mayor Eric Garcetti was ineligible to seek a third term due to term limits but was serving an extended second term due to a law moving election dates from an "off-year election" to a midterm and statewide election year.
 In July 2021, Garcetti was nominated to become United States Ambassador to India.
 If Garcetti left office before his mayoral term ended, the Los Angeles City Council would have appointed an interim replacement to finish the remainder of that term.
 This nomination was stalled in the Senate, leaving Garcetti to finish his term.

 U.S. Representative Karen Bass and real estate developer Rick Caruso advanced to the general election.
-On November 16, Bass was declared the winner becoming the first woman, as well as the second black, mayor of Los Angeles.
+On November 16, Bass was declared the winner.

-There were a total of 2,120,515 registered voters within the City of Los Angeles and 1,018,139 votes received as of November 22, 2022 as of the last update there were 15,105 ballots outstanding within Los Angeles County, The election was nonpartisan, as are all local elections in California.
+There were a total of 2,120,515 registered voters within the city of Los Angeles and 1,018,139 votes received as of November 22, 2022 as of the last update; there were 15,105 ballots outstanding within Los Angeles County.
+The election was nonpartisan, as are all local elections in California.